betaveros/noulith/README.md

 Types double as conversion functions: `str(3)` `int(3)` `dict([[1, 2], [3, 4]])` etc. Bending internal consistency for pure syntax sweetness, `to` is overloaded to takes a type as its second argument to call the same conversion.
 Test types explicitly with `is`: `3 is int`, `int is type`.
 The type of `null` is `nulltype`.
 Strings are `str` and functions are `func`.
 The "top" type is `anything`.

-We got `eval`, a dumb dynamic guy; `import`, a stupid transclusion right now; `vars` for examining local variables; `assert`, which is currently a silly function and will probably become a keyword so it can inspect the expression being asserted; and `freeze`, a totally wonky guy who goes through a lambda and resolves each identifier to what it points to, except it doesn't really work yet.
+We got `eval`, a dumb dynamic guy; `import`, a stupid transclusion right now; `vars` for examining local variables; `assert`, which is currently a silly function and will probably become a keyword so it can inspect the expression being asserted.

+`freeze` is a wonky keyword that goes through an expression and eagerly resolves each free variable to what it points to outside.
+It can slightly optimize some functions, surface some name errors earlier, and more elegantly(??) handle some binding acrobatics that you might have to write IIFEs for in other languages.

 ### Variables and assignments